 Tips for Baking Ricotta Cookies

-- I like to use a small cookie scoop to help make sure the size of each cookie is uniform.
+- Use a small cookie scoop to help make sure the size of each cookie is uniform.

-- After I scoop the dough out, I then roll the dough in my hands to form the ball.
+- After you scoop the dough out, roll the dough in your hands to form the ball.

 - Place on the baking tray and continue as directed above.

-- Glazed cookies will stay fresh covered at room temperature for 2 days or in the refrigerator for up to 1 week.
+Refrigerator: Glazed cookies will stay fresh covered at room temperature for 4 days or in the refrigerator for up to 2 weeks.
+(If you are making these cookies during the warmer months, I would store them only in the refrigerator.)

-Then when I'm ready to enjoy the cookies, remove them from the freezer and add fresh glaze and sprinkles.
+Thaw: When you're ready to enjoy the cookies, remove them from the freezer and allow to come to room temperature.
+Then add fresh glaze and sprinkles.

 Ready for More Christmas Cookies?